Egor4ik325/anyberry/README.md

 | Get bill (cold run) | Get bill (without cache) | Get bill (cached) | Get order (no cache) |
 | ------------------- | ------------------------ | ----------------- | -------------------- |
 | up to 1626 ms       | 200-400 ms               | 10-15 ms          | 8-10 ms              |

+**Tasks API endpoint:**

+To delay the reject bill API call the order API will return a task id of task associated with rejecting the bill.
+To get the result and status of task from the _Redis result backend_ via Celery task API will be available.

 ### Payments provider information